bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 The brightest parts of the rendering will become all white.
 It is so bright that we can no longer resolve details of the surface.
 We are losing information and also do not want that.

-- Set the max to 500.
+- Set the `max` to `500`.

-Note that when you change a intensity value, the min/max black line in the histogram moves.
-You can also grab the line and move the line manually to change the values.
+Note that when you change an intensity value, the min/max black line in the histogram moves.
+You can also grab the line and move it manually to change the values.

 The blue line represents the alpha values.
 In 3D rendering, a pixel has a transparency value linked to its intensity.
-The alpha min defines the value for full transparency and the max the value for full opacity.
+The alpha `min` defines the value for full transparency and the `max` the value for full opacity.

-- Set the alpha min to 250.
+- Set the alpha `min` to `250`.

 ::: {layout-ncol=2}